giahuy-204/Race-To-Death/README.md

 Project about Race to Death game
 ## What Is This?

-A small game we developed to get back to our childhood memories.
+- A small game we developed to get back to our childhood memories.
+- In this game you will become a man who driving a Lamborghini car with a machine gun on top to fight again a crimial organization.
+You have to use your skill to defeat them and bring back its inherent peace.
+So do you dare to accept this challenge and show them who is the boss in that world ?
+Come to us and show them what you got !!!

 ## How To Play?

-Control your car by using Keyboard or Touched (android). <br>
+- Control your car by using Keyboard or Touched (android). <br>
-It's simple.
+- It's simple.
 Dodge enemies's bullets and try to shoot them back.
 The farther you get, the more point you receive. <br>
-Each time you reach a certain point, a huge boss will appear and challenge your skills.
-Do you dare to accept its challenge?

 ## Contributors